 - have a condition that doctors treat as a chronic sickness - like diabetes, for example

 - are terminally ill

 A person with a temporary injury like a broken leg would not qualify, nor would a frail older person who is otherwise well and not disabled.

 Things to Remember

-We do NOT decide if an item is or isn't exempt and we don't make any more or less money if we charge you VAT or we don't charge you VAT.
-If you do not tick the VAT exemption box, or you are not eligible for VAT relief, we are obliged to charge you the full prevailing VAT on the whole of your order.
+We do NOT decide if an item is or isn't exempt and we don't make any more or less money if we charge you VAT or not.
+If you do not announce your exemption, or you are not eligible for VAT relief, we are obliged to charge you the full VAT on your order.

 Not all products are eligible for VAT relief, so we are obliged to charge VAT at the prevailing rate for those products that are not VAT exempt.
 Postage charges are not eligible for VAT relief.

 You can find out more about VAT relief for disabled people on the HM Revenue & Customs website.
 If you cannot find the answer to your questions there, you can call their Charities Helpline, which covers VAT relief for disabled people.